light.htm

 COLD LIGHTS

-Hinelight, spiral neon or fluorescent ringlight, about 18" in diameter with fold out reflectors that make it into a 30" square light source, very bright, 3800 degrees Kelvin, with mount to hold ringlight on tripod in front of 8X10 view or smaller camera, power supply, case, only one left, $500.
-Set your digital camera's white balance setting to 3800 degrees Kelvin or use an FL (fluorescent) filter (on daylight film) for accurate color images.
+Hinelight, spiral neon or fluorescent ringlight, about 18" in diameter with fold out reflectors that make it into a 30" square light source, very bright, 3800 degrees Kelvin, with mount to hold ringlight on tripod in front of 8X10 view or smaller camera, power supply, case, only one left.
+Although $OLD, I have another with a broken light tube listed below--which has possibilities as mentioned.
+Parts are also available.
 Photos of Hinelight with reflectors open from subject's viewpoint and of mannequin head illuminated with the Hinelight and of Sinar 4X5 camera mounted behind the Hinelight on the included camera mounting arm--which is in turn mounted on a Cambo studio stand arm which is not included.
 There are several mounting holes for mounting the Hinelight camera arm onto a tripod and there are several positions along the arm where you may mount the camera.
 You may also adjust the height of the Hinelight in relation to your camera.
-I have another variation of the camera mounting arm with another Hinelight.
 The 4th image is of the interior of a panoramic camera illuminated with the Hinelight; note the shadowless illumination while still retaining the texture of the various materials.
 I photographed this interior with a ring flash, but because of the differences in size of the lights, the Hinelight way outperformed the ring flash.
 You may see the image made with the ringflash on my panoramic cameras page.

 UNIVERSAL ACCESSORIES